laughing0li/TechniqueFinder/AdminGuide.md

 2. Click on &quot;New Technique&quot;
 3. Fields with asterisk (\*) are compulsory

    Enter in &quot;Name\*&quot;, &quot;Alternative Name&quot;, &quot;Instrument Name\*&quot;, &quot;Model\*&quot;, &quot;Manufacturer\*&quot;, &quot;Sample Type&quot;, &quot;Wavelength&quot;, &quot;Beam Diameter&quot;, &quot;Minimum Conc.&quot;, &quot;Mass&quot;, &quot;Volume&quot;, &quot;Pressure&quot;, &quot;Temperature&quot; as best describes by the instrument&#39;s capabilities.

-&quot;Summary\*&quot; field is should be a BRIEF one line description of the technique &quot;Long Description\*&quot; is the final &quot;landing page&quot; after the &quot;Geochemical Analysis and Age Determination&quot; section of the website.
+   &quot;Summary\*&quot; field should be a BRIEF one line description of the technique

+   &quot;Long Description\*&quot; is the final &quot;landing page&quot; after the &quot;Geochemical Analysis and Age Determination&quot; section of the website.

    &quot;Keywords&quot; is used in the search function

    &quot;Media Examples&quot; is used to select the photo entered in Step 1

    &quot;Contacts&quot; is used to select the contact entered in Step 3

    NB: &quot;Machine Localisation&quot; is seldom used.
 It can be used to copy an existing machine localisation.
 Only use this if you have duplicate machines - two identical machines installed in the same year in the same laboratory.
 Normally machine localisation would be added in the next step.

    Select &quot;Metadata&quot; and click &quot;Add Metadata&quot;.
 Add in metadata from Step 4.

    If the machine has a list of detected elements (from Step 5), select them.

    Click &quot;Create&quot;.

 ### Step 7: Add new localisation